-- 2. Staff members must notify their supervisor of intended absence within the time limitations specified. - 3.
+- 1. Staff members are expected to report for duty every working day.
+Excessive tardiness or absenteeism cannot be condoned. - 2.
+Staff members must notify their supervisor of intended absence within the time limitations specified. - 3.
 Staff members must observe working hour schedules.
 (Starting time, quitting time, lunch, and preparation periods) - 4.
 Staff members may not solicit or collect contributions for any purpose without permission from the administration. - 5.
 Staff members must not sell or offer for sale any article or service on school property without permission from the administration. - 6.
 Staff members must be diligent in their duties during assigned working hours.
 Abuse of time cannot be condoned. - 7.
 Staff members must not interfere with any other employee's performance of duties. - 8.
 Staff members may not perform unauthorized personal work during assigned working hours. - 9.
 Staff members must not commit an act which might endanger the safety or lives of others. - 10.
 Staff members must perform all work properly assigned by the administration. - 11.
 Staff members may not falsify school records, reports, or payrolls. - 12.
 Staff members may not leave the work location during working hours without authorization. - 13.
 Staff members must not abuse, destroy, damage, or deface school property, tools, equipment or the property of others on school premises. - 14.
-Staff members are prohibited from bringing, consuming, or selling alcoholic beverages or controlled substances on school property, or at school sponsored functions, and from reporting for duty under the influence of alcoholic beverages or controlled substances. - 15.
-Staff members are prohibited from carrying firearms or weapons on school property. - 16.
-Staff members shall not disclose confidential information to unauthorized persons. - 17.
-Staff members shall not convert property of the district, other employees, students, or vendors for their own use.
+Staff members are prohibited from bringing or consuming alcoholic beverages on school property, or at school sponsored functions, and from reporting for duty under the influence of alcoholic beverages.] - 15.
+Staff members are prohibited from bringing and consuming controlled substances on school property or school functions except those prescribed specifically to the staff member.